tanishq-0007/cpu-scheduling-comparison/README.md

-# Comparative Analysis of CPU Scheduling Algorithms
+# CPU Scheduling Algorithm Simulator and Performance Comparator

 ## Objective
 To compare different CPU scheduling algorithms and determine the most efficient algorithm based on waiting time.